kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animat coffee shop website with HTML CSS and JavaScript
+Animate coffee shop website with HTML CSS and JavaScript